Glenn Shafer: Recognition

 Shafer is designated as a Board of Governors Professor at Rutgers.
-The University of Prague recognized him with an honorary doctorate.
+The Prague University of Economics and Business recognized him with an honorary doctorate in 2009.
 He has been a Fulbright Fellow and a Guggenheim Fellow.
 He was elected a Fellow of the Association for the Advancement of Artificial Intelligence in 1992.

 Personal life

 He is married to retired Princeton history professor, author, and artist Nell Irvin Painter.